State Tax Filing Resources

 Quarterly COVID-19 Recovery Assessment

 As part of the Commonwealth’s plan to recover the cost of benefits paid by the UI Trust Fund in 2020 and 2021 during the COVID-19 crisis and to spread these costs over time, employers will receive a quarterly COVID-19 recovery assessment.
-The COVID-19 Recovery Assessment Rate for 2022 is equal to 12.50% of an employer’s corresponding UI rate.
-For example, if your SUI rate is 1.75%, your COVID assessment rate is 0.219%.
+The COVID-19 Recovery Assessment Rate for 2024 is equal to 0.293% (39.50% of an employer’s UI rate.)

 Employer Medical Assistance Contribution (EMAC)